 All over the world, there are hundreds of UNESCO World Heritage Sites.
 These are so crucial to our society, that they’re protected for future generations to enjoy.
 Africa has 89 heritage sites that feature some of the world’s most fascinating and breathtaking places to visit.
 Some are famous, like the great pyramids of Egypt, while others are far less visited but just as spectacular.
 Here are 10 incredible UNESCO World Heritage Sites in Africa.

-The remote mountain village of Lalibela town in northern Ethiopia is home to 11 spectacular medieval churches and are carved—inside and out—from a single rock.
+The remote mountain village of Lalibela town in northern Ethiopia is home to 11 spectacular medieval churches and these are carved—inside and out—from a single rock.
 These mystic creations have turned this mountain town into a place of pride and pilgrimage for worshipers and visitors alike.
 These churches represent a building tradition that has been used in Ethiopia since the 6th century, but these particular churches are attributed to King Lalibela, who ruled in the 13th century.
 The king had a vision of a “New Jerusalem” for Christians who couldn’t make the pilgrimage to the Holy Land because of Muslim conquests across North Africa.
 The best time to go is during Timket, a festival in January that marks the Epiphany, where Ethiopian Christians reenact the baptism of Christ.
+See more places to see in Ethiopia.

 Read more: whc.unesco.org/en/list/18/